aurorascharff/next14-message-box/STEPS.md

 - useEffect to toast on error, depend on timestamp and error.
 - reset form
-- Change p tag to noscript
+- Change span tag to noscript

-Notes: When next.js implements react 19 the reset will happen automatically for uncontrolled inputs like this.
+Notes: When next.js implements React 19 the reset will happen automatically for uncontrolled inputs like this.
+Probably used to using a library that would control forms, like react-hook-form.
+Not needed.
 Noscript is a fallback.

 ## Return content for rollback on reset